Tracker Stores

 super().__init__(domain, event_broker, **kwargs)

-Your custom tracker store class must also implement the following three methods:
+Your custom tracker store class must also implement the following methods:

 save: saves the conversation to the tracker store.
 Must respect the following signature: